Aravinth-Megnath/Time-Series-Forecasting/README.md

 ### Future Sales Predictions

+This plot allows us to visualize the forecasted sales values for future dates in the mobile shop dataset, providing valuable insights for business planning and decision-making.

 ![Future predictions XG](https://github.com/Aravinth-Megnath/Time-Series-Forecasting/assets/120720408/a0b4f193-eb39-41bc-8a86-7d9ecc8f10ad)

 The XGBoost model is trained on the entire dataset, and future sales predictions are made for a specific period.